naore/docker/samba/README.md

 For example, the physical folder is mounted as /mnt/sda, it's better to use /mnt as shared folder.

+User:Group id in this container is 1000:998.
+Change it by yourself if necessary.

 # samba-alpine
 A simple and super lightweight Samba docker container, based on the latest Alpine Linux base image 🐧🐋💻.